Not a Member?

 Cap, Extended-Release: 5mg, 10mg, 15mg, 20mg, 25mg, 30mg

-Advanced arteriosclerosis, symptomatic CV disease, moderate to severe HTN, hyperthyroidism, glaucoma, agitated states, history of drug abuse, during or within 14 days following MAOI use.
+Advanced arteriosclerosis, symptomatic CV disease, moderate to severe HTN, hyperthyroidism, known hypersensitivity or idiosyncrasy to the sympathomimetic amines (eg, anaphylaxis, angioedema, serious skin rashes), glaucoma, agitated states, history of drug abuse, during or w/in 14 days following MAOI use.

-Sudden death, stroke, and myocardial infarction (MI) reported in adults.
-Sudden death reported in children and adolescents with structural cardiac abnormalities or other serious heart problems.
-Avoid use in patients with known serious structural cardiac and heart rhythm abnormalities, cardiomyopathy, coronary artery disease (CAD), or other serious cardiac problems.
+Sudden death, stroke, and MI reported in adults.
+Sudden death reported in children and adolescents w/ structural cardiac abnormalities or other serious heart problems.
+Avoid use in patients w/ known serious structural cardiac and heart rhythm abnormalities, cardiomyopathy, coronary artery disease, or other serious cardiac problems.
 May cause modest increase in BP and HR.
-May exacerbate symptoms of behavior disturbance and thought disorder in patients with preexisting psychotic disorder.
-Caution in patients with comorbid bipolar disorder; may cause induction of mixed/manic episode.
-May cause treatment-emergent psychotic/manic symptoms (eg, hallucinations, delusional thinking, mania) in children and adolescents without a prior history of psychotic illness or mania; consider discontinuation if such symptoms occur.
+May exacerbate symptoms of behavior disturbance and thought disorder in patients w/ preexisting psychotic disorder.
+Caution in patients w/ comorbid bipolar disorder; may cause induction of mixed/manic episode.
+May cause treatment-emergent psychotic/manic symptoms in children and adolescents w/o a prior history of psychotic illness or mania; consider discontinuation if such symptoms occur.
 Aggressive behavior or hostility reported; monitor for appearance or worsening.
 May cause long-term suppression of growth in children; may need to d/c if patients are not growing or gaining weight as expected.
 May lower convulsive threshold; d/c if seizures develop.
-Associated with peripheral vasculopathy, including Raynaud's phenomenon.
-Difficulties with accommodation and blurring of vision reported.
+Associated w/ peripheral vasculopathy, including Raynaud's phenomenon.
+Difficulties w/ accommodation and blurring of vision reported.
 Exacerbation of motor and phonic tics and Tourette's syndrome reported.
-May significantly elevate plasma corticosteroid levels or interfere with urinary steroid determinations.
+May significantly elevate plasma corticosteroid levels or interfere w/ urinary steroid determinations.
 Where possible, interrupt occasionally to determine the need for continued therapy.